 Perry Willson (Vice-convenor) is Professor of Modern European History at the University of Dundee.
 Her research focuses mainly on women and gender in twentieth-century Italy, particularly the Fascist period.
 Her publications include The Clockwork Factory.
 Women and Work in Fascist Italy (OUP, 1993); Peasant Women and Politics in Fascist Italy: the Massaie Rurali (Routledge, 2002); (ed.)
 Gender, Family and Sexuality: the Private Sphere in Italy 1860-1945 (Palgrave, 2004) and Women in Twentieth-Century Italy (Palgrave, 2010 and an Italian edition with Laterza Editori, 2011).
 She is a member of the Editorial Board of Modern Italy journal and of the advisory boards of Gender and History and the e-journal Storia delle donne.
 She is currently co-chair of the Gender and War track for the Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities (to be held in New York in 2017).

-Valerie Wright (website coordinator) is currently Research Associate on the Leverhulme Trust funded project Housing, Everyday Life and Wellbeing over the long term: Glasgow 1950-1975, based at the University of Glasgow, where she is also a member of the Centre for Gender History.
-Her current research interests focus on post-war childhood and play and the long-term effects of postwar residential relocation as a result of slum clearance.
-Valerie has also previously worked as a Post-Doctoral Research Assistant at the University of Dundee where she was co-author (with Jim Tomlinson and Carlo Morelli) of The Decline of Jute: Managing Industrial Change, (Pickering and Chatto, 2011).
+Valerie Wright (website coordinator) is currently Research Associate on the Leverhulme Trust funded project ‘Employment, Politics in Culture: Scotland 1955-2015’, based in Economic and Social History at the University of Glasgow, where she is also a member of the Centre for Gender History.
+Her current research interests focus on industrial and political change in postwar Scotland and the consequences of deindustrialisation.
+Other research interests include post-war childhood and play and the long-term effects of postwar residential relocation as a result of slum clearance.
 Her doctoral research ‘Women’s Organisations and Feminism in Interwar Scotland’, completed at the University of Glasgow in 2008, focused on women’s role in associational culture and politics in interwar Scotland and challenged the dominant view that feminism was moribund following the partial enfranchisement of women in 1918.
 She has published several outputs from this research.